WiringPi/WiringPi/documentation/english/functions.md

 # Documentation WiringPi-library

-The WiringPi-library enables access to the GPIO pins of the Raspberry PI.
+The WiringPi-library enables access to the GPIO pins of the Raspberry Pi.
 In this documentation you will find information about the available functions and their use.
-Since Version 3, extensions have now been carried out again at the interface.In the case of new implementations, you should rely on the current /new functions.
+Since Version 3, extensions to the interface have been made again.
+In the case of new implementations, you should rely on the current / new functions.
 The old [GPIO Sysfs Interface for Userspace](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt) is no longer supported.

 **Attention:** This documentation is still in progress and therefore incomplete.